Volunteering Step-by-Step

 Recruitment Bureaus.

-not contact you, mail and phone the MoD.
-Note: your qualification
+mail and phone the MoD.
+Note: your qualification is in any case

-is in any case subject to final approval by the IDF Recruitment Bureau.
+subject to final approval by the IDF Recruitment Bureau.

 At the IDF Recruitment Bureau (Lishkat Giyus) 1